 severe threats to people and the environment.
 Our recently established Pipeline

 Integrity and Public Awareness program ensures better protection from pipeline

 incidents.
-To learn more about pipeline integrity management, log on to
+To learn more about pipeline integrity management, visit the Pipeline

 Our inspection and safety activities